Jokurale/authorization-server/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments 🎉

 - Hat tip to anyone whose code was used.
-- Inspired by recent jwt crash course and lack of light-weight request jwt authorization service.
+- Inspired by recent jwt crash course and lack of light-weight personal request jwt service.
 - [Check out readme gen](https://www.makeareadme.com)